erichoang/criminal-network-visualization/visualizer/documentation/visualizer_doc.md

 ### Sidebar

-The sidebar contains everything related to loading, saving and exporting a network in the [Network Tab](#network-tab), the network analysis tools in the [Analysis Tab](#analysis-tab) and  [Element and Network Information](#element-and-network-information).
+The sidebar contains everything related to loading, saving, and exporting a network in the [Network Tab](#network-tab), the network analysis tools in the [Analysis Tab](#analysis-tab), and  [Element and Network Information](#element-and-network-information).